evanharmon1/harmon-ops/mac/CHECKLIST-MAC.md

 # CHECKLIST-MAC.md
-Checklist for setting up a new Mac from scratch.
+Checklist for setting up a new Mac server from scratch.

 ## 1. **Install macOS** from scratch
 - [x] Full Name: Evan Harmon